Login

 • Note: Because the number of periods is 1, you will not be able to set a frequency.
 If a frequency is entered, it will be cleared when you exit the row.

-1. Move to the second row of the cash‑flow input area.
+1. Go to the second row of the cash-flow input area.
 Select “Payment” for the “Series”.
-In this example, you will create a schedule for a typical mortgage payable over 30 years.
-The regular periodic payment amount is initially unknown.
+In this example, you will create a loan schedule with monthly payments over 30 years.
+The regular payment amount is not known yet.

 1. Set the “Date” to June 1, 2024.